It Stains the Sands Red: Plot

-Molly makes it to the airfield, where she meets Jimmy, Nick's friend, and they prepare to travel to Mexico.
-Molly calls her sister Ali, but learns that her son Chase, who was living with Ali and her husband Blake, has been hiding in their house for several days.
-Molly decides to stay behind to rescue Chase, and finds the keys to a car in the airfield, killing several zombies along the way.
+Molly makes it to the airfield, where she meets Jimmy, Nick's friend, after he fires at her with his rifle because he's freaked out (some of his guys have become zombies and are locked up) and high on cocaine.
+They get the plane working and prepare to travel to Mexico, but Molly stays behind.
+She calls her sister Ali, but learns that her son Chase, who was living with Ali and her husband, Blake, has been hiding in their house for several days.
+Molly decides to rescue Chase, first having to kill a few zombies to retrieve from one of their persons the keys to a convertible that she'll need for her drive back to Las Vegas.

-Molly makes it to the town where Chase lives and finds it deserted.
-Upon arriving at their house, she finds Ali and Blake dead, and finds Chase safe and unharmed.
-Several zombies break into the house, and Molly prepares to fight them off.
+Molly makes it to the suburb where Chase lives and finds it deserted, but with the remnants of much violence and chaos having unfolded.
+Upon arriving at their house, Ali and Blake are dead, but Molly searches upstairs and eventually finds Chase safe and unharmed.
+She promises never to leave him again and to protect him always.
+As they leave, several zombies break into the house, and Molly shields Chase and begins to wield a large shovel to fight their way through.